Does Sweating Cause Acne?

 So it’s frustrating when you finish a workout and find tiny red bumps around especially sweaty areas - like your armpits and shoulders.
-Are they acne?
-What causes them?
-And what can you do to stay fit and also enjoy great skin?
+What is that?
+Does working out and sweating cause acne?
+What can you do to stay fit and also enjoy great skin?

 Sweat and Acne

 Acne blemishes appear when dead skin cells, dirt, or other debris clog your skin’s oil ducts.
 These mix with bacteria, leading to inflammation, redness, and irritation - everything you would use to describe a pimple.

 Sweating may lead to, if not cause directly, acne breakouts for some guys.
 That’s because sweat can mix with dirt, oil, and dead skin cells to clog your pores and form pimples.

 But sometimes, you may develop red bumps that aren’t acne.
 Still, they show up after workouts and seem to be triggered by getting all hot and sweaty.
 What gives?